rick-r/marriage-figaro-norway/captions.md

 don don; a mia porta
 il diavol lo porta,
 ed ecco in tre salti ...

   Yeah.
 And we'll be parked right by Almaviva too, and once he's sent you off on a mission to buying 1000 brown M&Ms, he can be at my doorstep at a moment's notice

-FIGARO:                              FIGARO:
+FIGARO:
 Susanna, pian, pian.
-Susanna, hush.

 FIG
 fa presto

-what are you saying?
+  What are you saying?

-either:
-don't jump to conclusions!

-or -- literals:
 Se udir brami il resto,
 discaccia i sospetti
 che torto mi fan.

+  [either:]
+  don't jump to conclusions!

+  [or -- literals:]

   If you want to hear the rest,
   Dismiss these suspicions
   that are so unfair to me.

 Udir bramo il resto,
 i dubbi, i sospetti
 gelare mi fan.

   I must hear the rest,
   these doubts and suspicions
   make my blood run cold.